ELITR/online-text-flow/README.md

 ### [elitr/onlinetextflow/login.html](elitr/onlinetextflow/login.html)

 Includes the flashing of login and logout messages as provided by Quart.
-Authentication is simple and credentials are set in [config.py](elitr/onlinetextflow/config.py) only to restrict the viewing of the `/` endpoint.
-Note that anyone can use or misuse the `/send`, `/post`, and `/data` endpoints once they learn they exist!
+Authentication is simple and credentials are set in [config.py](elitr/onlinetextflow/config.py) only to restrict the viewing of the `/` and `/data` endpoints.
+Note that the `/send` and `/post` endpoints do not require authorization yet, and `/menu` and `/view` are not secured either!

 To log in without the need to fill in the login form, open the `/login?auth=USERNAME:PASSWORD` endpoint.